History of South African citizenship: Milner regime

-Sir Alfred Milner was the governor of the Cape at the turn of the 20th century.
+Sir Alfred Milner was the governor of the Cape Colony at the turn of the 20th century.
 In reaction to the incorporation of the Boers back into the colony, Milner instated a series of attacks on the citizenship of Africans, Asians and people of mixed race.
 Territorial separation of whites and blacks became a principle of land ownership.
 It also removed blacks' right to select their own political representative in the federal legislature and instituted a government-picked politician for them.
 These reforms were designed by a group called the Lagden Commission.
 While they were rejected initially, modified versions of these reforms were later implemented by General J. B. M. Hertzog (South Africa's third prime minister).
 Following the Zulu rebellion in 1906, the Natal Native Code was streamlined and applied universally among African and Indian populations.
 In effect, this gave the Government unlimited control over these populations while revoking their suffrage.
 This sparked protest from both minority groups.
 Mohandas Gandhi's led several non-violent demonstrations against laws requiring Indians to carry finger-print passes.

 Pre-Apartheid segregation

-The South Africa Act 1909 established the Union of South Africa under the British dominion, giving it increased autonomy from the metropole.
+The South Africa Act 1909 established the Union of South Africa under British dominion as from 31 May 1910, giving it increased autonomy from the metropole.
 This act unified the four provinces under one legislative body and gave suffrage to non-white groups, although its franchise policies further disempowered blacks in the Cape.
 Colour bars were instituted in 1911, relegating blacks to low-income occupations with little to no prospect for upward mobility.
 By restricting land purchase to specific reserves, the Natives Land Act, 1913 effectively forced African populations off of the land that would allow them to sustain any level of self-sufficiency, thereby making them dependent on the labour market for their livelihood.

-General Louis Botha was appointed the prime minister in 1910.
+General Louis Botha was appointed the first prime minister of South Africa in 1910.
 He pushed a series of racial segregationist bills targeting the African populations.
-The Mines and Works Act of 1911 prohibited blacks from organising into labour union and from striking, while simultaneously reserving prime categories of work for white people.
+The Mines and Works Act of 1911 prohibited blacks from organising into labour unions and from striking, while simultaneously reserving prime categories of work for white people.
 The Natives (Urban Areas) Act of 1923 imposed segregation in the residential areas of cities and reduced blacks access to urban centers in general.
 General Hertzog's subsequent government held these policies restricting black subjects, but made relatively little effort to increase segregating policy and focused more on creating a national (white) image.
 It did, however, remove Africans' limited rights to direct parliamentary suffrage in the Cape Province.